jhallen/joes-sandbox/ansi_cpm/README.md

 Basically it converts VT-52 codes into ANSI codes on output and converts arrow keys and PgUp / PgDn into WordStar motion keys on input.

-This allows screen oriented programs such as WordStar, Turbo PASCAL and dBASE-II to operate directly with ANSI terminal emulators, such as Xterm or RXVT for Linux and Cygwin.
+This allows screen oriented programs written for Kaypro-II such as WordStar, Turbo PASCAL and dBASE-II to operate directly with ANSI terminal emulators, such as Xterm or RXVT for Linux and Cygwin.

 The output side of the VT52/ADM-3A and the BDOS emulation comes from Benjamin C.  Sittler bsittler@iname.com from another emulator: